griffithlab/rnaseq_tutorial_wiki/RNAseq-Data.md

 # RNAseq Data
 ## Obtain RNA-seq test data.

 The test data consists of colon cancer libraries for a Tumor and matched Normal comparison.
 Tumor and Normal have 4 replicates each.

 Each replicate actually corresponds to a different library preparation method using the same input RNAs.
-Each library is marked as either cDNA-1 or cDNA2 and either lib1 or lib2 cDNA-1 = total RNA (total)
+Each library is marked as either cDNA-1 or cDNA2 and either lib1 or lib2:
+* cDNA-1 = total RNA (total)
-cDNA-2 = polyA selected RNA (polyA)
+* cDNA-2 = polyA selected RNA (polyA)
-lib1 = standard RNAseq (nocap)
+* lib1 = standard RNAseq (nocap)
-lib2 = cDNA capture RNAseq where library was enriched using probes targeting the exome (cap). e.g., The library called: *-Normal-cDNA-1-lib1 was constructed from total RNA and sequenced by standard RNAseq protocol (without cDNA capture).
+* lib2 = cDNA capture RNAseq where library was enriched using probes targeting the exome (cap).

+Example: The library called: *-Normal-cDNA-1-lib1 was constructed from total RNA and sequenced by standard RNAseq protocol (without cDNA capture).

 2 conditions (Normal/Tumor) x 4 replicates (total_nocap/total_cap/polyA_nocap/polyA_cap) = 8 sets of data.

 In this tutorial we will just compare the two cDNA capture libraries (lib2) from tumor vs normal (2 conditions with 2 "replicates" = 4 samples in total)